h-mole/MetronomeStatic/docs/source/introduction.rst

 Introduction
 ============

-MetronomeStatic is a Python package for static code analysis.
+PyBirdViewCode is a Python package for static code analysis.
 It acts as an interface over a set of common static-analysis packages such as Clang and Joern.

-Here is the map of the functionalities of MetronomeStatic.
+Here is the map of the functionalities of PyBirdViewCode.
 Now only a LibClang-based C/C++ AST is supported, and Python AST is planned to be extended further.

 .. mermaid::